Medical Records Retention: Understanding the Problem

-Medical records are critical for the well being of patients and for the daily operations of healthcare providers, and are governed by multiple standards, rules and regulations.
+Medical records are critical for the well being of patients and for the daily operations of health data management.
+Medical records are governed by multiple standards, rules and regulations.
 The need to retain medical records for years or even decades makes them complex to manage.
 Read on to learn how medical records are defined, how long they need to be retained, and how you can manage organizational and storage aspects of your medical records.

 In this article you will learn: